smplrspace/docs/docs/api-reference/queryclient/queryclient.md

 Smplr.js makes a `smplr` object available on the global scope.
 One of the classes provided under this object is `QueryClient`, which exposes selected API endpoints allowing programmatic queries to retrieve or mutate your Smplrspace hosted data.

-[SOON] All queries will be typed end-to-end, reducing runtime errors and improving developer experience with auto-completion.
+All queries are typed end-to-end, reducing runtime errors and improving developer experience with auto-completion.

 ## Constructor